 - Date last tested

-- Notes for renters, Airbnb owners, and new homeowners
+- Notes for renters, landlords, and Airbnb properties

 - Minimize insurance claims